HolyGrailSortProject/Rewritten-Grailsort/README.md

 * *more to come!*

 # What is Grailsort?
-* TL;DR: Grailsort is a complicated variant of Mergesort that manages to cram all the extra space usually needed by Mergesorts *inside* the array with a bit of magic involving square roots and unequal numbers!
+__TL;DR__: Grailsort is a complicated variant of Mergesort that manages to cram all the extra space usually needed by Mergesorts *inside* the array with a bit of magic involving square roots and unequal numbers!

 **The full story**: Grailsort is an *in-place, stable, worst-case O(n log n) time* variant of Mergesort and implementation of 'Block Merge Sort'.